YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/posts/2021/20210410-sisyphus-the-myth-explained.md

 ## Guidelines

-If we are to understand 「Sisyphus: The Myth」, we need to be on the same page.
+If we are to understand 《Sisyphus: The Myth》, we need to be on the same page.
 Let's begin with the guidelines, terminologies, and basic information used in this explanation.

 1. **We approach this from the "in-universe" perspective.** We are not going to use "production error", "literary freedom", or "suspension of disbelief" as reasons, these are excuses commonly used when it is not easy to understand what the authors had in mind.
-Think as someone who lives in the universe of 「Sisyphus: The Myth」.
+Think as someone who lives in the universe of 《Sisyphus: The Myth》.

 2. **We treat this as a time travel story** and not as a reinterpretation of the Greek mythology of Sisyphus.
 We are not going to figure out who is Sisyphus between Sigma and Han Tae Sul.